About This Site

 About the Editor

-Monika Jezak is the Assistant Director of the Official Languages and Bilingualism Institute at the University of Ottawa.
-She has over thirty years of experience teaching French as a second language to various clientele including immersion classes, adult immigrants, and within academia.
-She has been involved in the development and the administration of language tests as, among others, Chair of the Ottawa-Carleton FSL Contest, and the Certification Test Coordinator at the University of Ottawa.
-She provided expertise in language policy to the UNESCO and the Centre for Canadian Language Benchmarks.
+Monika Jezak has over thirty years of experience teaching French as a second language to various clientele including immersion classes, adult immigrants, and within academia.
+Author of various publications, she provided expertise in language policy to the UNESCO, the Centre for Canadian Language Benchmarks and Canadian federal govenmnent.

 For more information please contact Professor Monika Jezak: firstname.lastname@example.org